imonlinux/linux-voice-assistant/README.md

 - The volume control is now persistant between connections and reboots.
 The volume setting gets stored in prefernces.json and loaded when LVA starts.
 - ~~Microphone mute button entity added.
 Changes the LED event to dim red while muted.~~ (The mute switch does not survive a reboot or reconnect because unique_id not supported by aioesphomeapi version 41.13.0)

+### Add Full MQTT Control for LEDs and Mute
+- This branch introduces a comprehensive MQTT integration to bypass limitations in the pinned aioesphomeapi library and provide full remote control over the voice satellite's features and appearance.

+- It uses MQTT Discovery to automatically create and configure a device and its associated entities within Home Assistant.
+This allows for real-time control from the HA interface and enables powerful automations.

+#### Key Features:

+- A switch entity to mute and unmute the microphone.

+- A full suite of select and light entities to customize the effect, color, and brightness for each voice assistant state (Idle, Listening, Thinking, Responding, Error).

+- A number entity to configure the number of LEDs in the strip, allowing for use with custom hardware.

+- All settings are persistent, retained by the MQTT broker and re-applied whenever the application restarts.

 ## Installation

 Install system dependencies (`apt-get`):